SecureOps Blog on Cybersecurity

 “If your MSSP is basically a middleman to Sophos or another solution, it’s hard for you to talk to the real people actioning your alerts.
 The MSSP, in this case, is not the security expert, which is worse than if you just went to Sophos directly.”

 This arrangement creates confusion on who to contact and introduces delays between the detection of a security event and the people actually addressing it.
 Your organization may receive alerts, but the human expertise required for decision-making becomes diluted and outsourced.
+Understanding the MDR force multiplier benefits helps clarify why direct access to security expertise is crucial for maximizing your investment.

 3. Lack of Flexibility and Overstandardization

 Rigid, prepackaged agreements often prevent meaningful customization.
 Even small adjustments to alerting, playbooks, or logging may be difficult or impossible to implement.
+This rigidity becomes especially problematic when MDR must integrate with infrastructure security as your first line of defense, where the underlying environment demands tailored detection logic and coordinated response.

 Montcalm notes the importance of planning for growth and flexibility.
-“As your maturity grows, you may need more and more customization and what doesn't seem like a big deal in year one may become a very big deal in year two or three.”
+"As your maturity grows, you may need more and more customization and what doesn't seem like a big deal in year one may become a very big deal in year two or three."
+This maturity curve mirrors the broader security journey many organizations face—conducting a Zero Trust implementation maturity assessment can help CISOs benchmark where they stand and anticipate which MDR capabilities they'll need as their program evolves.

 Organizations must confirm in advance whether adjustments, custom playbooks, or alert tweaks are offered and what the associated costs are.
 Otherwise, you may be stuck with a standardized service that does not align with your environment as it evolves.